aistairc/mf-cesium/README.md

 $ git clone http://github.com/aistairc/mf-cesium
 ```

-3. Install Node.js and Run the following command to install the dependencies at the previous folder :
+3. Install Node.js and run the following command to install the dependencies at the previous folder :

   ```
   $ npm install